Shahid Bilal Hassan

-Shahid Bilal Hassan (born 12 March 1965), is a Pakistani jurist who has been serving as a Justice at the Lahore High Court since 12 April 2013.
+Shahid Bilal Hassan (born 12 March 1965), is a Pakistani jurist who served as a Justice at the Lahore High Court from 12 April 2013 to 25 June 2024.
+He was elevated to the Supreme Court of Pakistan on 25 June 2024.

 On 7 June 2024 Justice Hassan was recommended for elevation to the Supreme Court of Pakistan, his name has been sent to the Parliamentary Committee on judges appointment for approval.